serimmmmm/openmusichistory/couperin_louis.md

 <img src="./couperin_louis_portrait.png" alt="portrait" style="width:40%;" />

-Louis Couperin is a French composer and performer.
-He invented the genre of the unmeasured prelude.
-He is the first historically important member of the Couperin family.
+Louis Couperin was a French Baroque composer and performer.
+He quickly became one of the most prominent Parisian musicians, establishing himself as a harpsichordist, organist, and violist, but his career was cut short by his early death at the age of thirty-five.
+None of Couperin’s music was published during his lifetime, but manuscript copies of some 200 pieces survive, some of them only rediscovered in the mid-20th century.
+The first historically important member of the Couperin family, Couperin made seminal contributions to the development of both the French organ school and French harpsichord school.
+His innovations included composing organ pieces for specific registrations and inventing the genre of the unmeasured prelude for harpsichord, for which he devised a special type of notation.

 ## List of Important Works